sharmaeklavya2/blog-source/content/posts/juggling-101.md

 If you practice the cascade for around 15 minutes a day, you'll be able to learn it in around a week.
 Consistency is very important in juggling (for any pattern, not just cascade).
 If you don't practice for a few days, you will most likely forget the patterns you haven't mastered.
-Practice everyday for best results.
+Practice every day for best results.

 ## Get balls